-- Allow for large loan amounts (up to $1 million+)
+- Allow for large loan amounts (up to $1.5 million+)

-- Often don’t need a down payment for loan amounts up to $750,000
+- Often do not need a down payment for loan amounts up to $750,000

-- Typically do not charge PMI
+- Typically do not charge private mortgage insurance (PMI)

-- Flexible qualifying guidelines with regard to student loans
+- Flexible qualifying guidelines with regard to student loans and DTI

 - Generally need good credit (720+) to qualify